of Sea Protected by 2030

 Building Healthy, Resilient Ecosystems

-Our Healthy Ecosystems research focuses on restoring habitats, recovering biodiversity, and strengthening ecosystem services to support Ireland’s bioeconomy, agriculture, forestry, and fisheries.
+Our Healthy Ecosystems research focuses on restoring habitats, recovering biodiversity, and strengthening ecosystem services to support Ireland’s bioeconomy.

 Recovering Biodiversity